Difficult Conversations

 5. 5.
 Listen for missing context.

-Example: instead of saying "You never take deadlines seriously," say "We agreed to send the client draft by Friday, and it went out Monday.
-I am worried this affects trust with the client.
-I want us to fix the process, not blame anyone.
+For example, instead of saying "You never take deadlines seriously," say: "We agreed to send the client draft Friday, and it went out Monday.
+The story I am starting to tell is that this handoff is not being treated as client-critical.
+I do not want to blame you; I want us to fix the process so the client can trust the next date.
 How are you seeing it?"

 Original Value: When This Book Is Most Useful